 Figure 11.6 shows its spectrum (top row), which contains no visible energy above 5512 Hz.
 The second row shows the spectrum of the sampled wave, and the third row shows the spectrum after the low pass filter.
 The amplitude is lower because we’ve filtered out some of the energy, but the shape of the spectrum is almost exactly what we started with.
 And if we convert back to a wave, it sounds the same.

 Figure 11.7 (right) shows what this filter looks like.
-Of course, multiplication by this filter in the frequency domain corresponds to convolution with a window in the time domain.
+Of course, multiplication by the this filter, in the frequency domain, corresponds to convolution with a window in the time domain.
 We can find out what that window is by computing the inverse DFT of the filter, which is shown in Figure 11.7 (left).

 That function has a name; it is the normalized sinc function, or at least a discrete approximation of it (see https://en.wikipedia.org/wiki/Sinc_function):